drodriguezSRL/ORBSLAM3_implementation/orbslam3_explained.md

 # ORB-SLAM3 Explained

-This file is intended to explain what ORB-SLAM3 does in the background.
+Here I tried to explain what ORB-SLAM3 does in the background in my own words (mostly for my own future reference).

 ## Commands to run examples